tomeir2105/ansible_05_summary/README.md

-# Ansible Playbook for Task 05 - Hello world example
+# Ansible Playbook - Task 05

 ## Overview
 - This project contains an Ansible playbook to manage remote servers.